4n4ru/CI-P2-GuessingBee/README.md

 7.Press Enter to create your local clone.

 ## Credits
+All images, save the background image were created by the developer.

 ### Media
 In order of apearance:
 - [background image]('assets/images/background.jpg'): <a href='https://www.freepik.com/free-photos-vectors/floral'>Floral vector created by macrovector_official - www.freepik.com</a>

 ### Code
 - CSS for background image opacity https://css-tricks.com/snippets/css/transparent-background-images/